-The nominated School Governor with responsibility for monitoring safeguarding is Mrs M. Al Naimi.
-She receives the annual report on safeguarding matters from the Principal, in which no names of pupils are disclosed, enabling her to review how effectively the school is fulfilling its obligations.
+The nominated School Governor with responsibility for monitoring safeguarding is the Director of Education.
+The Director of Education receives the annual report on safeguarding matters from the Principal, in which no names of pupils are disclosed, enabling her to review how effectively the school is fulfilling its obligations.